viktorteren/Seto/README.md

 **--INFO**: base info related to the time for the generation of the regions are shown, the same for N. of transitions, states, regions etc.

-**PARALLEL**: use OpenMP prallelization for the generation of regions.

 ### b) TS to Synchronized SMs flow

 ```Bash